Pancreatitis Treatment in Singapore

 Other Causes

-Other factors, including abdominal surgery, cigarette smoking, cystic fibrosis, and high levels of calcium or triglycerides in the blood, can also contribute to the onset of pancreatitis.
+Other factors can also contribute to the onset of pancreatitis, including abdominal surgery, cigarette smoking, cystic fibrosis, high levels of calcium in the blood, autoimmune diseases, certain infections, and trauma.

-Identifying the symptoms of pancreatitis is crucial for timely diagnosis and treatment.
+Identifying the symptoms of pancreatitis is crucial for timely diagnosis and treatment at specialist clinics in Singapore.
 Here are the common signs people may experience during an episode of pancreatitis.

 Treatment Options for Pancreatitis